 As with all drugs, fingolimod can cause side effects.
 In rare cases, they can be serious.

-Side effects of first dose
+Side effects from the first dose

 You take the first dose of fingolimod in your doctor’s office.
 After you take it, you’re monitored for six or more hours.
 An electrocardiogram (ECG) is also done before and after you take the medication to check your heart rate.